FrancisVarga/chrome-analytics-scripts/memory-bank/progress.md

   - ✅ S3-based state storage for distributed environments
   - ✅ Resumable processing based on last processed ID
 - ✅ **Multi-threading Support**: Thread pool manager and thread-safe operations are implemented.
+- ✅ **HTTP Client Library**: A robust HTTP client library is implemented with:
+  - ✅ Support for parallel requests to improve performance
+  - ✅ Automatic retries with exponential backoff
+  - ✅ Batch processing for large numbers of requests
+  - ✅ Response processing with custom functions
+  - ✅ Comprehensive error handling and logging
+  - ✅ Context manager support for resource management

 ## In Progress

 ### API Clients

-- 🔄 **NocoDB API Client**: Implementation of the NocoDB API client is in progress, with focus on:
+- ✅ **NocoDB API Client**: The NocoDB API client has been implemented with:
-  - 🔄 Authentication and connection handling
+  - ✅ Authentication and connection handling
-  - 🔄 Pagination support
+  - ✅ Pagination support
-  - 🔄 Filtering and sorting capabilities
+  - ✅ Filtering and sorting capabilities
-  - 🔄 Error handling and retry logic
+  - ✅ Error handling and retry logic
+  - ✅ Parallel request capabilities for improved performance
+  - ✅ Integration with the HTTP client library

 ### Storage